GingerNinja23/ipop-documentation/Building-the-code-for-Windows-7.md

 2. Right-click on **depot_tools.zip** and click on **extract all**.

-3. Add depot_tools folder to your environmental PATH
+3. Add depot_tools folder to your environmental variables PATH

     1. Control Panel > User Accounts > User Accounts > Change my environment variables
     2. Add a PATH user variable: *%PATH%;C:\path\to\depot_tools*